-Aberfoyle Hub R-7 School uses, Robert J Marzano’s, The Art and Science of Teaching (ASOT) framework to support and improve professional teaching and learning standards within the school.
+Aberfoyle Hub Primary School uses, Robert J Marzano’s, The Art and Science of Teaching (ASOT) framework to support and improve professional teaching and learning standards within the school.
 Our site uses learning goals and rubrics to assist students, parents and staff to track progress.
 This tracking allows all involved to visibly identify student learning, including what is being achieved and where there is room for further growth.

 ASOT provides a model for developing a High Reliability School that balances the knowledge of educational research with the equally important need to understand the individual learning differences of students, which are present in each classroom.
 ASOT is designed to help teachers examine and develop their knowledge and skills, so they can achieve the best outcome in terms of teaching practice and student achievement.